 ELSS vs PPF

-Individuals looking for long-term savings or investments should consider opting for schemes that not only generate high returns but also allow them to avail of tax benefits.
+Individuals looking for long-term savings or investments should consider opting for schemes that generate high returns and allow them to avail of tax benefits.
 For that purpose, both the private and public financial sector offers several plans that investors can choose from.

 Equity Linked Savings Scheme (ELSS) and Public Provident Fund (PPF) are two such schemes that generate high returns and also offer income tax benefits.
 Both these plans are ideal for those looking to maximise their savings through wealth appreciation and create a disciplined savings habit.